Jackachao0618/PTNN/README.md

 * Chao Jiang and Hui Li.
 "On Realizability and Metrics of Data-driven Turbulence Models."
 Physical Review Fluids (in progress).
 * Chao Jiang and Hui Li.
 "Searching a Unified Stress-strain Paradigm across the Flow- and Geometry-topology using Parameterized Tensorial Neural Network."
 * Chao Jiang and Hui Li.
 "Discovering Physical Concepts with Deep Neural Networks."
+* Chao Jiang and Hui Li.
+"On Risks of Machine Learining in Turbulence Modeling: A Physical Perspective."

 Also see an earlier version: